 The Home Preservation Program provides minor home repair and maintenance to owner occupied homes.
 These types of projects are typically volunteer friendly and focus on preserving the home and safety of the homeowner, while improving the community as a whole.
 Home Preservation is offered in communities and areas that Habitat for Humanity designates for community impact and neighborhood revitalization.
-These services will be limited to specific targeted communities.

 Eligible projects may include:

 - Gutter Cleaning